 Here we have Meng's 6 pounder gun and Takom's slightly altered gun control arm.
 The former model as mentioned during my first attempt is a "little on the large side" overall, a milimeter I can live with ...

 … this is what I can't.
-Some may argue that Takom's rear doors are too narrow, but I reckon not.
+Some may argue that Takom's rear doors are too narrow, but I think not.

 Apart from also being grossly oversized, Meng has left off the underside rivets ...

 … and placed them erroneously down the center edge.
 Notice Takoms correct bolted depiction.
-The former has also given their gun muzzles a rifleing, but as the opening is too large this has to be filled in and redrilled.
+Although not shown here, Meng's gun muzzles a rifleing to them.
+Alas, as the diameters are too large they have to be filled in and redrilled.

 I'll leave you with the horrible angled front edge of "Meng the Merciless" …